 Damn it.
 I was going to be quick and just sum up the best features of the Palais Garnier before moving on, but I just

 can’t won’t do it.
 It is so stunning, relatively uncrowded, and has a story that can’t be beat.
-Expect more details in a future post.
-For now, just look at this chandelier!
+You can read more about our visit to the Palais Garnier in this post, if you’d like.
+And in the meantime, just look at this chandelier!